abdulrahman0842/flutter-news-app/README.md

 # Flutter NewsApp

 Flutter NewsApp is a news application built using Flutter, fetching real-time news articles from [newsapi.org](https://newsapi.org/).
 The app allows users to browse news by categories, view detailed articles, and bookmark articles for offline reading.
-It integrates user authentication, state management, and offline storage for a seamless user experience.
+It integrates state management, and offline storage for a seamless user experience.

 ## Features